mericozcann/Ege-University-IEEE-Computer-Society-Bioinformatics-Unit-My-Work/README.md

 # Ege University IEEE Computer Society – Bioinformatics Unit
+### Bridging Statistics and Biology through Data Science
-### Analysis Projects by Meriç Özcan
+#### Analysis Projects by Meriç Özcan

-This repository contains my bioinformatics studies conducted within the **Ege University IEEE Computer Society Bioinformatics Unit**, focusing on genetic data analysis and visualization using Python-based computational biology tools.
+This repository showcases analytical studies conducted within the **Ege University IEEE Computer Society Bioinformatics Unit**,
+focusing on the intersection of **statistics, data science, and molecular biology**.
+The projects demonstrate the use of computational and statistical tools for understanding complex biological data.

 ---